grzegorz14/InstaAPI/README.md

 # Insta API Node.js

-This API is used by InstaClient android app.
+This API is used by InstaClient android app (in my repos).
 It's a server written in basic Node.js without express.

 Models on server:
 - user (password is hashed and token is needed to confirm account and authorize requests)